 Texas - Exempts self-help books and software from UPL claims.

 New Mexico-The New Mexico Supreme Court formed a working group to explore Limited License Legal Technicians.
-A report will be delivered in January 2020.

 In addition, a new American Bar Association resolution encourages U.S. jurisdictions to consider innovative approaches to lawyer regulation to increase access to affordable and quality legal services.
 If approved by the ABA House of Delegates, the resolution would support the revision of existing regulatory structures to better align with the public interest.
 The resolution and report, which was released by the ABA’s Center for Innovation, supports regulatory reform in three broad areas.
-These include new categories of legal services providers, reexamining Rule 5.4 (which prohibits lawyers from partnering and sharing fees with those who aren’t attorneys) and exploring new approaches to policies on the unauthorized practice of law.
+These include new categories of legal services providers, reexamining Rule 5.4 (which prohibits lawyers from partnering and sharing fees with those who aren’t attorneys), and exploring new approaches to policies on the unauthorized practice of law.
 The report points out that Rule 5.4’s prohibition on partnering and fee-sharing “impedes the development of innovative legal service delivery models, especially those that require the active involvement of other kinds of professionals, such as technologists, or that need substantial outside capital to succeed.”